-Despite a pandemic, a recession and a slew of tax cuts, federal tax receipts are booming.
+Despite a pandemic, a recession, and a slew of tax cuts, federal tax receipts are booming.
 Revenues jumped 18 percent in the fiscal year that just ended, analysts say — the biggest one-year increase since 1977.

 “They are just booming,” said Mark Booth, a former top revenue forecaster at the agency.
 “It is very unusual.”

-For example, corporate tax receipts leapt 75 percent, CBO says.
+For example, corporate tax receipts leaped 75 percent, CBO says.
 At $370 billion, they easily top where they were immediately before Republicans slashed the corporate rate as part of the Tax Cuts and Jobs Act.